BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 - An albedo described by an empircal law with linear dependence on temperature and surface elevation.

 - A transfer energy flux *P* seperated into three different components, the atmospheric water vapour transfer, the atmospheric sensible heat transfer and the oceanic sensible heat transfer.
-The total transfer energy flux *F* of one gridbox is given by the difference of northward and southward transfer energy flux *P* (the sum of those three components from the northern/southern boundary).
+The total transfer energy flux :math:`F` of one gridbox is given by the difference of northward and southward transfer energy flux :math:`P` (the sum of those three components from the northern/southern boundary).

 - A grid resolving the earth with latitudinal bands of 10° width.
 Hence, the earth is resolved by 18 latitudinal bands.